 Digital health that has AI learning capabilities provides a solution for tailoring programs affordably.

-For example, many health plans have tried implementing incentive programs to encourage healthy behaviors and preventative care, but have been unsuccessful in creating change.
+For example, many health plans have tried implementing incentive programs to encourage healthy behaviors and preventative care, but have been unsuccessful in creating lasting change.
 Just recently, the state of Ohio implemented state-wide incentives to encourage residents to receive the COVID-19 vaccine.
 While vaccination rates increased 43 percent the first week, subsequent weeks showed steep declines and little long-term progress in achieving desired outcomes.

 Using personalized digital motivators that go beyond monetary incentives can increase adherence where traditional incentive programs have fallen short.
 Instead of static gift cards, offering flexible rewards that members can use to address their own specific needs can be a great start.
 Coupling those flexible rewards with personalized, AI-driven motivators can further improve program participation and long-term results.